Creamy Chicken Florentine

 Creamy chicken Florentine with spinach and Parmesan is an easy and elegant one-pan dinner ready in 30 minutes.

-Chicken Florentine is a classic Italian-inspired dish featuring tender chicken in a rich, creamy sauce with spinach.
+Chicken Florentine is a classic Italian-inspired dish featuring tender chicken in a rich, creamy spinach sauce.
 Despite its restaurant-quality appeal, it’s simple enough to make at home in just 30 minutes — all in one skillet.
 Lightly breaded chicken cutlets are cooked until golden, then nestled in a creamy Parmesan sauce with fresh spinach and fragrant herbs.

 The combination of white wine, garlic, and a hint of basil and oregano gives the sauce a bright, savory depth of flavor, while the spinach adds a burst of freshness and bright color.
 It’s an excellent option for both weeknight dinners and casual entertaining.
 Serve chicken Florentine with a side of pasta, mashed potatoes, or crusty bread to soak up every drop of the rich and delicious sauce.